Best Online Degrees in: Quantum Physics

 Building a Career

 A bachelor's degree in physics may lead to entry-level positions as technicians or research assistants.
 Most bachelor's degree programs serve as preparation for graduate and Ph.D. programs, where students take the majority of quantum physics course work.
-According to the U.S. Bureau of Labor Statistics, the median annual wage for physicists was $106,730 in May 2010, and employment for physicists and astronomers is expected to increase by 17% between 2010 and 2020.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for physicists was $106,730, and employment for physicists and astronomers is expected to increase by 17% between 2010 and 2020.
 Most physicist positions require a Ph.D.
 Employment and wage figures are not guaranteed, and vary by employer, area, experience, and other factors.